You want to upgrade your house this winter, but you haven’t found the way?

 If you have plants that aren’t on this list, you may need to keep them warm and safe from frost, snow, and wind.
 Not all plants are as hardy as the ones on this list!
 Learn how to keep your beloved plants safe and how to cover your plants for winter.

 We hope our list can help you decide what to get for the winter season.
 The next step is to choose high-quality, fashionable pots for your lovelies.
 Be sure to take a look at our fiberglass containers that are light and durable, and suitable to move your plants around in as you please.
+If you want to see out planters in action, be sure to check out this project:

 If you’re not sure which pots are best for your plants, take a look at our best landscaping planters, for outdoor and indoor landscaping perfection!